RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/33-MIC.md

 <sup>5</sup> For the transgression of Jacob [is] all this, and for the sins of the house of Israel.
 What [is] the transgression of Jacob? [is it] not Samaria? and what [are] the high places of Judah? [are they] not Jerusalem?
 <sup>6</sup> Therefore I will make Samaria as an heap of the field, [and] as plantings of a vineyard: and I will pour down the stones thereof into the valley, and I will discover the foundations thereof.
 <sup>7</sup> And all the graven images thereof shall be beaten to pieces, and all the hires thereof shall be burned with the fire, and all the idols thereof will I lay desolate: for she gathered [it] of the hire of an harlot, and they shall return to the hire of an harlot.
-<sup>8</sup> Therefore I will wail and howl, I will go stripped and naked: I will make a wailing like the dragons, and mourning as the owls .
+<sup>8</sup> Therefore I will wail and howl, I will go stripped and naked: I will make a wailing like the dragons, and mourning as the owls.
 <sup>9</sup> For her wound [is] incurable; for it is come unto Judah; he is come unto the gate of my people, [even] to Jerusalem.
 <sup>10</sup> Declare ye [it] not at Gath, weep ye not at all: in the house of Aphrah roll (8675) thyself in the dust.
 <sup>11</sup> Pass ye away, thou inhabitant of Saphir, having thy shame naked: the inhabitant of Zaanan came not forth in the mourning of Bethezel; he shall receive of you his standing.